Elfocrash/Cosmonaut/docs/Reading-and-Querying.md

 * `QueryDocumentsAsync<T>(string databaseId, string collectionId,
             Expression<Func<Document, bool>> predicate = null, FeedOptions?, CancellationToken?)` - Queries all the documents that match the predicate providies.
 If the predicate is null then it queries all the documents in the collection.
 Returns results mapped to generic type `T`.
 * `QueryDocumentsAsync(string databaseId, string collectionId,
-            Expression<Func<Document, bool>> predicate = null, FeedOptions?, CancellationToken?)` - Queries all the documents that match the predicate providies.
+            Expression<Func<Document, bool>> predicate = null, FeedOptions?, CancellationToken?)` - Queries all the documents that match the predicate provides.
 If the predicate is null then it queries all the documents in the collection.
 Returns `Document` results.
 * `QueryDocumentsAsync<T>(databaseId, collectionId,
             string sql, object parameters = null, FeedOptions?, CancellationToken?)` - Similar to QueryMultipleAsync<T>